The H$_2^+$ molecular ion: low-lying states: Results

 \subsection{Ground state of positive/negative parity}

-Let us consider two lowest states - one of positive and one of negative parity, $1s \si_g\ (0,0,0,+)$ and $2p \si_u\ (0,0,0,-)$, respectively, following the consideration \cite{Turbiner:2011}.
-Corresponding approximations have the form
+In this Section we consider briefly two lowest states - one of positive and one of negative parity, $1s \si_g\ (0,0,0,+)$ and $2p \si_u\ (0,0,0,-)$, respectively, updating the consideration which was done in \cite{Turbiner:2011}.
+Corresponding approximations for above states have the form

 (cf.(\ref{appr})), respectively, and each of them depends on six parameters $\al,\gamma$ and $a_{1,2}, b_{2,3}$.
-The easiest way to find these parameters is to make a variational calculation taking (\ref{appr-0}) as a trial function for $R$ fixed and with $p$ as an extra variational parameter.
-Immediate striking result of the variational study is that for all $R \in [1,50]$ the optimal value of the parameter $p$ coincides with the exact value of $p$ (see (\ref{p})) with extremely high accuracy for both $1s \si_g$ and $2p \si_u$ states.
+The easiest way to choose these parameters is to make a variational calculation taking (\ref{appr-0}) as a trial function for $R$ fixed and with $p$ as an extra variational parameter.
+Immediate striking result of the variational study is that for all $R \in [1,50]$~a.u. the optimal value of the parameter $p$ coincides with the exact value of $p$ (see (\ref{p})) with extremely high accuracy for both $1s \si_g$ and $2p \si_u$ states.
 It implies a very high quality of the trial function - the variational optimization wants to reproduce with very high accuracy a domain where the eigenfunction is exponentially small, hence, the domain which gives a very small contribution to the energy functional.
-In Tables \ref{Ten1ssg} and \ref{Ten2psu} the results for the total energy (as well as for sensitive $p$) vs $R$ of $1s \si_g$ and $2p \si_u$ states are shown as well as their comparison with ones obtained by Montgomery \cite{Montgomery:1977} in highly-accurate realization of the approach by Bates et al \cite{Bates:1953}, and also with the results we obtained in the Lagrange mesh method based on Vincke-Baye approach \cite{Baye:2006} (details will be given elsewhere).
+In Tables \ref{Ten1ssg} and \ref{Ten2psu} some selected results for the total energy (as well as for sensitive $p$) vs $R$ of $1s \si_g$ and $2p \si_u$ states are shown as well as their comparison with ones obtained by Montgomery \cite{Montgomery:1977} (in highly-accurate realization of the approach proposed by Bates et al \cite{Bates:1953}), and also with the results we obtained in the Lagrange mesh method based on Vincke-Baye approach \cite{Baye:2006} (for details and discussion see \cite{Baye:2015}).
 For all studied values of $R$ for both $1s \si_g$ and $2p \si_u$ states our variational energy turns out to be in agreement on the level of 10 s.d. with these two alternative calculations.
-Variational parameters are smooth slow-changing functions of $R$, see Tables \ref{table3}-\ref{table4}.
-All calculations were implemented in double precision arithmetics and checked in quadruple precision one.
-It is worth noting that the number of optimization parameters can be reduced putting $a_2=b_2=0$, however, in this case the accuracy in energy drops from 10-11 to 5-6 significant digits.
+Note that for $R \sim 30$\,a.u. the energies of $1s \si_g$ and $2p\si_u$ states coincide in 10 s.d. according to the pairing phenomenon.
+Also they differ from the ground state energy of Hydrogen atom $\sim 10^{-6}$\,a.u., this difference reduces gradually with further growth of $R$.